MicrosoftDocs/quantum-docs-pr/articles/overview/how-to-learn-quantum-computing.md

 uid: microsoft.quantum.overview.learn
 ---

-# How to learn about quantum computing?
+# How to learn quantum computing

 Get guidance for learning about quantum computing and writing your first programs.
 This guide isn't exhaustive, but rather a good place to start.